Food-Temp-Accuracy-Range-Guide

 What is the Range of Accuracy for Food Temperature?

-Any business that deals with handling, preparing, and cooking food must observe proper guidelines to ensure food safety.
+Any business that handles, prepares, and cooks food must follow proper guidelines to ensure food safety.
 Food temperature control is a vital aspect of that process.
-It is crucial when dealing with potentially hazardous foods, or those that should be cooked to a specific temperature for them to be safely consumed by humans.
-Otherwise, they could cause foodborne illnesses due to the growth and spread of pathogenic organisms in food products, such as meat and poultry.
+It is crucial that, when dealing with potentially hazardous foods or those that should be cooked to a specific temperature, humans consume them safely.
+Otherwise, they could cause foodborne illness by promoting the growth and spread of pathogenic organisms in food products, such as meat and poultry.

-This guide talks about the range of accuracy for food temperature to help you in the cooking process to ensure food safety.
+This guide discusses the range of food temperature accuracy to help you during the cooking process and ensure food safety.
 Aside from taste and quality, safety should be the main priority during food preparation.

 Why Do You Need a Thermometer?

 A food thermometer is an essential kitchen tool.
-Anyone responsible for handling, preparing, and cooking food must use a thermometer to accurately measure the temperature of food .
-Many regulated businesses rely on this device to ensure that the food is cooked (especially poultry meat like chicken) and that you can maintain that temperature throughout the handling process.
+Anyone responsible for handling, preparing, and cooking food must use a thermometer to measure food temperature accurately.
+Many regulated businesses rely on this device to ensure that food is cooked (especially poultry like chicken) and maintained at that temperature throughout the handling process.

 All food handlers and cooks are required to use a thermometer for every step of the process.
-Therefore, big and professional kitchens have several thermometers for each station to ensure food safety.
+Therefore, large, professional kitchens have several thermometers at each station to ensure food safety.

 A food thermometer is an essential kitchen tool.